ibranijon/Jon_Ibrani_SOD_PROJECT/README_SOD_Project_Jon_Ibrani.md

 A Jupyter Notebook interface that allows you to upload an image, perform inference, and view the predicted saliency mask along with inference time.

 ---
-Ensure the `Dataset` folder is located in the same root directory as the project files for proper path resolution.
+Ensure the `Dataset` folder is located in the same root directory as the project files for proper path resolution. `Dataset` with its subfolderds (`Image`,`Mask`)should be inside the CNN Project folder together with the other python files.